MicrosoftDocs/cpp-docs/docs/standard-library/basic-istream-class.md

 - After the function extracts `count - 1` elements.

 If the function extracts no elements, it calls `setstate(failbit)`.
-In any case, it returns `__*this__`.
+In any case, it returns `*this`.

 The fifth function returns `get(strbuf, widen('\n'))`.

 The sixth function extracts elements and inserts them in *`strbuf`*.
-Extraction stops on end-of-file or on an element that compares equal to *`delimiter`*, which is not extracted.
+Extraction stops on end-of-file or on an element that compares equal to *`delimiter`*, which isn't extracted.
 It also stops, without extracting the element in question, if an insertion fails or throws an exception (which is caught but not rethrown).
 If the function extracts no elements, it calls `setstate(failbit)`.
-In any case, the function returns `__*this__`.
+In any case, the function returns `*this`.

 ### Example